ibm-cloud-docs/EventStreams/ES_using_schema_registry.md

 ## Using the schema registry with third party tools

-The schema registry can be tested with third party tools, for instance the `kafka-avro-console-producer.sh` and `kafka-avro-console-consumer.sh`, which allow testing of conformance to schema using the Confluent SerDes.
+The schema registry can be tested with third party tools, such as the `kafka-avro-console-producer.sh` and `kafka-avro-console-consumer.sh`, that allow testing of conformance to schema using the Confluent SerDes.

-To run either the producer or the consumer tool, a common properties is required with the connection options for the {{site.data.keyword.messagehub}} enterprise instance
+To run either the producer or the consumer tool, a common properties is required with the connection options for the {{site.data.keyword.messagehub}} Enterprise instance.

 <pre>
 <code>